knative/serving/docs/debugging/application-debugging-guide.md

 # Application Debugging Guide

-You deployed your app to Knative Serving but it is not working as expected.
+You deployed your app to Knative Serving, but it isn't working as expected.
 Go through this step by step guide to understand what failed.

 ## Check command line output

 Check your deploy command output to see whether it succeeded or not.
-If your deployment process was terminated, there should be error message showing up in the output and describing the reason why the deployment failed.
+If your deployment process was terminated, there should be an error message showing up in the output that describes the reason why the deployment failed.

-This kind of failures is most likely due to either misconfigured manifest or wrong command.
-For example, the following output says that you should configure route traffic percent summing to 100:
+This kind of failure is most likely due to either a misconfigured manifest or wrong command.
+For example, the following output says that you must configure route traffic percent to sum to 100:

 ```
 Error from server (InternalError): error when applying patch: